jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 ### "Could not find video on javlibrary so skipping..." for all files

-This problem likely stems from the cfscrape module failing.
+This problem likely stems from the cfscrape/cloudscraper module failing.
 First ensure that both cfscrape AND Node.js are installed properly (restart computer after installing Node.js).
 If that still does not work, run `pip install -U cfscrape` to upgrade your cfscrape module.